JMAConsulting/biz.jmaconsulting.grantprograms.multifund/README.md

 ## Usage

-In this [screencast](https://gfycat.com/UnhealthyBadHawk), it shows uses an empty accounting batch which will later contain multiple fund transactions of paid grant.
+This [screencast](https://gfycat.com/UnhealthyBadHawk) shows an empty accounting batch which later ends up containing multiple fund transactions of a single grant after it has been paid.